Heremeus/Rimworld-DissectionMod/README.md

 # Medical Dissection
 Medical Dissection adds a dissection table to the game, allowing your doctors to train on human corpses.
-You can add the mod to an existing save.
+The mod can be added to existing saves but you will need to fix your work priorities afterwards because it adds a new work type.

 # Features
 * Performing dissections allows your doctors to train their medicine skill on humanlike corpses